strangerstudios/pmpro-local-pricing/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-local-pricing/issues

 == Changelog ==
+= 1.1 - 2025-07-08 =
+* BUG FIX/ENHANCEMENT: Added improvements to the localized pricing for memberships that are less than $1 (i.e. $0.99 now and then $4.99 per month).
+This also improves the display of the localized currency for recurring memberships.
+* BUG FIX/ENHANCEMENT: Added improved settings/options support for Paid Memberships Pro V3.5+ and ensured backwards compatibility for earlier versions.

 = 1.0 - 2024-08-07 =
 * Initial release